smonto2/PTFA/README.md

 Feel free to open issues or contribute to the repository through pull requests.
 We welcome suggestions and improvements to the package!

-## Licence

-This project is licensed under the MIT License.

 ## BibTeX Citation
 If you use PTFA, we would appreciate if you cite our work as:
 ```bibtex